Which Country is the Largest Manufacturer of Semiconductors in the World?

 - India is rapidly becoming the world's leader in OSAT (Outsourced Semiconductor Assembly and Test), providing the final packaging for chips designed globally.

-How Semiconductors are Powering the AI Revolution
+How Semiconductors are Powering the AI Revolution?

 -